Learning Frequency and Memory-Aware Prompts for Multi-Modal Object Tracking: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel prompt-learning-based tracker that combines visual and memory adapters for boosting multi-modal tracking performance.
-Our visual adapter effectively integrated auxiliary modalities into the RGB modality by learning robust and adaptable prompts that capture frequency characteristics.
-Additionally, our memory adapter was designed to store and retrieve global temporal context, ensuring that the most reliable temporal cues are propagated through sequential frames.
-Extensive experiments demonstrate that our tracker achieves state-of-the-art performance in all multi-modal tracking benchmarks.
+In this paper, we proposed a novel prompt-learning framework that learns frequency- and memory-aware prompts for multi-modal object tracking.
+The frequency-guided visual adapter adaptively fuses auxiliary modalities with RGB by exploiting complementary spatial, channel, and frequency information, while the multi-level memory adapter stores and retrieves temporal cues to ensure consistent long-range propagation across frames.
+This dual-adapter design enables efficient and robust prompt learning on frozen trackers.
+Extensive experiments on RGB-T, RGB-D, and RGB-E benchmarks demonstrate that our method achieves state-of-the-art performance, significantly outperforming both fully fine-tuned and adapter-based baselines.

-\begin{IEEEbiography}[{ }]{Boyue Xu} received the M.S. degree from the School of Software Engineering at Nanjing University, Nanjing, China, where he is currently pursuing the Ph.D. degree at the School of Department of Computer Science and Technology, at Nanjing University.
-His current research interests include RGB-T salient object detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ruichao Hou} (Member, IEEE) received his Ph.D degree from the Department of Computer Science and Technology, Nanjing University in 2023.
-He is currently an Assistant Researcher at the Software Institute of Nanjing University.
-His research mainly focuses on multi-modal object detection and tracking. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Tongwei Ren} (Member, IEEE) received the B.S., M.E., and Ph.D. degrees from Nanjing University, Nanjing, China, in 2004, 2006, and 2010, respectively.
-He joined Nanjing University in 2010, and at present he is a professor.
-His research interest mainly includes multimedia computing and its real-world applications.
-He has published more than 40 papers in top-tier journals and conferences.
-He was a recipient of the best paper candidate awards of ICIMCS 2014, PCM 2015, and MMAsia 2020, and he was in the champion teams of ECCV 2018 PIC challenge, MM 2019 VRU challenge, MM 2020 DVU challenge, MM 2022 DVU challenge and MM 2023 DVU challenge. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Gangshan Wu} (Member, IEEE) received the B.Sc., M.S., and Ph.D. degrees from the Department of Computer Science and Technology, Nanjing University, Nanjing, China, in 1988, 1991, and 2000, respectively.
-He is currently a Professor with the School of Computer Science, Nanjing University.
-His current research interests include computer vision, multimedia content analysis, multimedia information retrieval, digital museum, and large-scale volumetric data processing. \end{IEEEbiography}